To graduate from the Aviation programme, you must:

 Your title on graduation will be “Bachelor of Science (BSc)”.

-The first thesis is written in the fifth semester.
 The topic can be chosen from a list in the programme, and usually the suggestions of the teaching staff are directly related to the Institute’s research projects.
 Suggestions from students themselves are also feasible as long as they correspond to the thematic and formal prerequisites.
-The second thesis is carried out in the course of the internship and usually revolves around the research problems of the company where the internship is being completed.
+Or the thesis is carried out in the course of the internship and usually revolves around the research problems of the company where the internship is being completed.

 The examination board is usually composed of the following three members: